OracleCPS/aiconlineshopping/oic300b.md

 ## **Pre-Requisites**
 - **REQUIRED:**
-    - This lab assumes that you have already completed [Lab300A](/oic300a.md)
+    - This lab assumes that you have already completed Lab 300A

 ## **Required Artifacts**

 - The following lab